gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

       registry]({{site.baseurl}}/docs/getting-started/quick-start#a-note-about-using-modules-from-the-registry) for more
       information about using modules from the Terraform Registry with Terragrunt.

+- `include_in_copy` (attribute): When using local file path sources, this specifies a list of glob patterns (e.g., `*.txt`) that should always be copied.
+The path should be specified relative to the source directory.
+This is useful to specify a list of hidden files that should be included in the source copy that Terragrunt makes (by default, Terragrunt ignores all hidden files and folders in the Terraform source path).

 - `extra_arguments` (block): Nested blocks used to specify extra CLI arguments to pass to the `terraform` CLI.
 Learn more about its usage in the [Keep your CLI flags DRY]({{site.baseurl}}/docs/features/keep-your-cli-flags-dry/) use case overview.
 Supports the following arguments: